MadishaKC/libgdiplus/README.md

 To run the tests with Clang sanitizers, run the following command from the root of the repository:

 	./autogen.sh --enable-asan
 	make check

+To run the unit tests with leak sanitizers, run the following command from the root of the repository:

+	./autogen.sh --enable-asan
+	export ASAN_OPTIONS=detect_leaks=1:fast_unwind_on_malloc=0
+	export LSAN_OPTIONS=suppressions=lsansuppressions.txt
+	make check

 ### Code coverage